szclsya/sasm/doc/config.md

 # Allow dpkg to skip fsync on files.
 Only use on systems with battery backup.
 unsafe_io = true
 # Allow remove essential packages.
+# If not implicitly set to true, Omakase will refuse any action that involves removing essential packages
 allow_remove_essential = true
 ```